icgc-dcc/dcc-docs/docs/software/binaries.md

 ### Docker Images

-For Docker images, please visit our [Docker Hub repository.](https://hub.docker.com/r/icgc/icgc-get/)  This provides the necessary operating environment for ICGC get, and will be automatically downloaded by the tool if the docker daemon is running on your computer.
+For a Docker image of client tools, please visit our [Docker Hub repository](https://hub.docker.com/r/icgc/icgc-get/) .
+This provides the necessary operating environment for ICGC get, and will be automatically downloaded by the tool if the docker daemon is running on your computer.

 ## Verifying Downloads